On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

+One of the key tools employed in our paper is the constant \( \rho(E, F) \), recently introduced in \cite{XOR games and GT} for finite-dimensional Banach spaces.
+It is defined as the operator norm of the identity map from the injective tensor product to the projective tensor product:

-Taking a finite dimensional Banach space $E$ ($=F$), in the definition of $\rho$ and restricting to non-negative tensors of $E\otimes E$, in the definition of $\rho$, we get a variant of the original $\rho$, and denote it by $\rho^+(E)$.
-Property Q for a real Banach space $E$ introduced earlier in \cite{BM} is equivalent to requiring $\rho^+(E) \leqslant 1$.
-Moreover, Property Q implies Property P \cite{BM}.
+Intuitively, this constant measures the maximal distortion between the injective and projective norms on \( E \otimes F \).
+However, in this paper, we don't restrict the definition of $\rho$ to finite-dimensional Banach spaces.
+Indeed, it makes sense if one of $E$ and $F$ is finite-dimensional.
+Taking a finite-dimensional Banach space $E$ ($=F$), in the definition of $\rho$ and restricting to non-negative tensors of $E\otimes E$, in the definition of $\rho$, we get a variant of the original $\rho$, and denote it by $\rho^+(E)$.
+For a real Banach space $E$, Property Q introduced earlier in \cite{BM} is equivalent to requiring $\rho^+(E) \leqslant 1$.
 In this paper along with the Grothendieck constants, $K_G$ and $K_G^+$, we also study the constants $\rho$ and $\rho^+$.
-The constants $\rho$ and $\rho^{+}$ come in very handy while dealing with $K_G(E,F)$ and $K_G^{+}(E,F)$ respectively.

-The paper ends with an Addendum, where we provide a simple proof of the assertion: If $n\leqslant 3$, then $\sup_{m\geqslant 1}K_G^{+}(\ell_\infty^n,\ell_2^m)=1$ using some bounds on the rank of the extreme points of correlation matrices obtained recently in \cite{LCB}.
-We conclude with a straightforward existential proof of \cite[Theorem 2.1]{Davidchoi}.
+Among other things, Theorem \ref{rho+-1-1} in this section shows that $\rho^+(\ell_1^n) \geq c \sqrt{n}$ for some positive constant $c$.